-In this installment of Symphony Sounds with Maestro Kevin Rhodes, we’re spotlighting Verdi’s Requiem, as performed by the SSO live on stage on April 28, 2018, at Springfield Symphony Hall.
+In this installment of Symphony Sounds, we’re spotlighting Verdi’s Requiem, as performed by the SSO live on stage on April 28, 2018, at Springfield Symphony Hall.
 In his commentary, Kevin focuses on the Dies Irae section, which is often referenced in popular culture.
 In particular, he discusses how well Verdi’s music works as a setting for the words of the Latin Mass, illustrating that with short audio clips from the SSO’s performance.

 Recorded April 28, 2018, live at Springfield Symphony Hall, Springfield, MA